Server-Side Cookies

 This validation cannot be done in the Application Tab › Storage › Cookies area because this area includes both server-side and client-side cookies, so some of these will be automatically deleted by Safari.

-Dynamic Yield by Mastercard Chrome extension
+The Mastercard Dynamic Yield Chrome Extension